Leicester gets ready to light up for Christmas

 THE MAMMOTH task of installing the twinkling lights and the colourful garlands that will decorate Leicester city centre this Christmas gets under way this weekend.

-This year – as in the previous four years – the council has spent an extra £50,000 updating the city’s stock of decorations and replacing worn-out fixtures and fittings.
+This year the council has spent £38,000 updating the city’s stock of decorations and replacing worn-out fixtures and fittings.

-The extra funding means there will be a brand new look for Silver Street, High Street and Cank Street this year, with all three streets dressed with new decorative spans featuring multi-coloured LED bulbs.
+The extra funding means there will be a brand new look for Horsefair Street and Humberstone Gate this year, with both streets dressed with new decorative spans.

-In the new market square – which will be home to Santa and his grotto from Saturday 7 December – illuminated garlands will be strung between the square’s lamp-columns, while the four trees in the square will be lit up with pea-lights.
+In Green Dragon Square at Leicester Market, illuminated garlands will be strung between the square’s lamp-columns, while the trees in the square will be lit up with pea-lights.

-At the Clock Tower, a giant Christmas tree will be carefully lowered into place and decorated with hundreds of colourful new baubles, while the city’s traditional nativity scene and a tableau depicting wintry Woodland Tales will be installed in Town Hall Square.
+At the Clock Tower, a 50ft Christmas tree will be carefully lowered into place and decorated with warm white lights and hundreds of colourful baubles, while the city’s traditional nativity scene and a tableau depicting the Tales of Narnia will be installed in Town Hall Square.

-Deputy city mayor Cllr Piara Singh Clair said: “The city council has updated its stock of festive decorations again this year, with new lights for Silver Street and Cank Street – and Christmas decorations in the cultural quarter for the first time.
+Deputy city mayor Cllr Piara Singh Clair said: “The city council has updated its stock of festive decorations again this year, with new lights for Horsefair Street and Humberstone Gate.

-“Our lighting team and contractors will be working hard to make sure that Leicester looks magical this Christmas and that everything’s ready for the big switch-on on 21 November.”
+“Although it’s going to be a very different Christmas for all of us this year, our lighting team and contractors will be working hard to make sure that Leicester looks magical throughout the festive season.”

 Decorating the city – including Town Hall Square and around 20 city centre streets – will take four weeks to complete.